 Let’s say you are launching a new email campaign to get people to perform a certain action like downloading a new online brochure or visiting a new section on your website.
 Here is an example of a workflow you can set up:

-- Step 1: Send lists X, Y and Z (like the ones I mention above) an email
+- Step 1: Send lists X, Y, and Z (like the ones I mentioned above) an email

 - Step 2: If contacts perform the action you want they exit the workflow, if not they are sent another email